awsdocs/amazon-s3-userguide/doc_source/storage_lens_with_organizations.md

 ## Enabling trusted access for S3 Storage Lens<a name="storage_lens_with_organizations_enabling_trusted_access"></a>

 By enabling trusted access, you allow Amazon S3 Storage Lens to have access to your AWS Organizations hierarchy, membership, and structure through the AWS Organizations APIs\.
-S3 Storage Lens will be a trusted service for your entire organization’s structure\.
+S3 Storage Lens then becomes a trusted service for your entire organization’s structure\.

 Whenever a dashboard configuration is created, S3 Storage Lens creates service\-linked roles in your organization’s management or delegated administrator accounts\.
-The service\-linked role grants S3 Storage Lens permissions to describe organizations, list accounts, verify a list of service access for the organizations, and get delegated administrators for the organization\.
-S3 Storage Lens can then collect cross\-account storage usage and activity metrics for dashboards within accounts in your organizations\.
+The service\-linked role grants S3 Storage Lens permissions to describe organizations, list accounts, verify a list of AWS service access for the organizations, and get delegated administrators for the organization\.
+S3 Storage Lens can then ensure it has access to collect the cross\-account storage usage and activity metrics for accounts in your organizations\.
 For more information, see [ Using service\-linked roles for Amazon S3 Storage Lens](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-service-linked-roles.html)\.

 After enabling trusted access, you can assign delegate administrator access to accounts in your organization\.
 When an account is marked as a delegate administrator for a service, the account receives authorization to access all read\-only organization APIs\.
-This provides visibility to the members and structures of your organization so that they can create S3 Storage Lens dashboards on your behalf\.
+This provides visibility to the members and structures of your organization so that they too can create S3 Storage Lens dashboards\.

 **Note**
 Only the management account can enable trusted access for Amazon S3 Storage Lens\.